Are you looking for the ultimate 5 days in London itinerary?

 After touring the castle, you can explore the nineteen acres of beautifully manicured gardens.
 They consistently win awards.

-The art deco and medieval influences have both been carried out into the gardens decor.
+The Art Deco and medieval influences have both been carried out into the garden decor.
 You can even see London’s oldest working bridge over the castle’s moat.

 Day 5: Explore London’s World Class Shopping Destinations

-Picadilly Circus is just like Time’s Square in New York City.
-You will find the jumbo flashing billboards advertising the latest trends.
+Picadilly Circus is just like Times Square in New York City.
+You will find jumbo flashing billboards advertising the latest trends.

-Picadilly Circus is a great place to start day 5, of your 5 days in London!
+Picadilly Circus is a great place to start day five, of your 5-day itinerary for London!

 Here you will find some of London/s finest restaurants, bars, and theatres.
 You will find the best shopping here!